pgacek/users-manage/README.md

 # users-manage
-Simple script to create and users passwords
+Simple script to create user(s) with password

 Run script as root or with sudo(need to change users passwords) as argument provide the default password.